DanielFerguson/helpinghomes.com.au/README.md

 - [x] Setup laravel socialite google driver.
 - [x] Setup laravel socialite facebook driver.
 - [x] Setup laravel socialite twitter driver.
+- [x] Add Point of Interest to map, including relief centers.
-- [ ] Setup laravel socialite apple driver.
+- [ ] Add key/legend to the map to toggle layers.
-- [ ] Test logging into each of the drivers.
+- [ ] Add reverse geolocation to the map for searching.
 - [ ] Look into offer clustering.
 - [ ] Update offer pins to custom images.
 - [ ] Show modal when the user clicks an offer on the map, where the user can 'request details'.